 It didn’t make much economical sense, because I would give way more time and energy to each email, than 5 bucks should warrant. - I’m sort of a perfectionist and I like to be thorough, so if I’m asked something, I like to answer as comprehensively as possible.

-I figured writing and selling a book would be a more sustainable option, however emailing over 150 literary agents and not getting one reply was discouraging, especially when all the advice is centred around securing an agent before writing the book.
+I figured writing and selling a book would be a more sustainable option, however emailing over 150 literary agents and not getting one reply was discouraging, especially when all the advice is centered around securing an agent before writing the book.

-This was boring to me and negatively impacting my self worth, so feeling discouraged I had a moment of weakness and applied for a “proper job.”
+This was boring to me and began negatively impacting my self worth, so feeling discouraged I had a moment of weakness and applied for a “proper job.”

 In the interview, I was so excited about sharing the content of my blog instead of how I marketed it, that the interviewer suggested I be better suited as a life coach and not a marketing manager.

-I instead decide to give the book another shot, and get one reply: “You need more case studies.”
+I instead decide to give the book another shot, and I get one reply: “You need more case studies.”